 Florida Keys Lodging

 Before choosing your resort or hotel, you’ll need to decide what region (or regions) you plan to visit.
+I recommend you that you choose a vacation rental, a good option is the Stock Island Marina Village.

 There are five main choices — Key West, The Lower Keys, Marathon, Islamorada, and Key Largo.